Retirement Living Hub

 • Clubhouses and Social Hubs: These central buildings often host community events, parties, and casual gatherings.
 They serve as the heart of the community’s social life.

 • Sports Facilities: Many communities include golf courses, tennis courts, pickleball courts, and bocce ball courts.
+As I mentioned, our pickleball courts get a lot of use from me.

 • Hobby and Craft Rooms: Spaces dedicated to arts and crafts, woodworking, pottery, or quilting encourage creative pursuits.
+Dorothy, for instance, has recently taken up watercolor painting in one of our community’s art rooms, and while she’s not good at it, she really enjoys it.

 • Walking and Biking Trails: Paved paths and natural trails offer opportunities for outdoor exercise and enjoying nature.